You’ve mastered HTML, CSS, and JavaScript—congratulations! 🎉

 and a programming language

-.
-So now we have HTML
+So ideally, we have HTML

 , CSS